What does this measure?

 Notes on the data

 Comparable data was not available for Lake, IL.
-Westchester County, NY data not available after 2016.
+Westchester County, NY.
 A blood lead level is confirmed as elevated when there are 10 or more micrograms per deciliter of lead present in the blood specimen.
 Lead poisoning is confirmed at 25 and higher micrograms per deciliter, and is included in the figures.